 The Company/Crew/Unit at large will determine by vote, other program activities and objectives for action by the Executive.

-The Company/Crew/Unit at large will determine the classification of all events, i.e., mandatory, major, elective or fundraising.
+The Company/Crew/Unit at large will determine the classification of all events, i.e., mandatory, major, elective, or fundraising.

 All motions must be put forward to the group.
 They must be seconded by another member and require a vote of 50% plus one.
 No vote can be accepted without quorum.
 Quorum is 50% of voting members plus one.